nbertagnolli/nbertagnolli.github.io/_posts/2023-12-03-GPT_Function_Calling.md

   'b': {'title': 'B', 'type': 'number'}},
  'required': ['a', 'b']}
 ```
-We are missing the description field but ChatGPT will still be able to use it.
+We are missing the description field and the upper type field.
+ChatGPT will still be able to use it without a description but we need to manually add in the type.
 I generally just use the nice LangChain helper.

 Now that we understand the basics of formatting these functions let's use one with ChatGPT.
 To do that we'll need to pass in a list of these functions to the chat completion endpoint.